 parameter to true in the API call to create an asynchronous inference endpoint.

-You can still access Domino artifacts from model images.
+You can still access Domino artifacts from endpoint images.
 However, there are nuances to each artifact type.
-Learn how to use Domino artifacts from your model image and keep them up to date.
+Learn how to use Domino artifacts from your endpoint image and keep them up to date.

-When you deploy a Model API, select the compute environment to include in the model image.
+When you deploy a Domino endpoint, select the compute environment to include in the endpoint image.
 The environment bundles packages required by the inference script execution ahead of time.

 -